Novel clinical programs,

 Program Highlights

 This is a multi-center, randomized, double-blind, placebo-controlled single-ascending dose escalation study intended to assess the safety, and efficacy of SL-1002 for patients with knee pain associated with osteoarthritis.
-The study will enroll 4 cohorts for a total of 116-132 patients.
-Patients will be randomized to receive either SL-1002 or placebo in a 3:1 ratio.
+The study enrolled 4 cohorts for a total of 132 patients.
+Patients were randomized to receive either SL-1002 or placebo in a 3:1 ratio.
 The study period will be up to 26 weeks, with an additional screening period of up to 2 weeks.

 Disease Background